What is a Mutant Vehicle?

 Slow down, hotshot.
 All Mutant Vehicles must be licensed to drive on playa.
 Learn more.

-Mutant Vehicles may include such non-standard motorized forms such as furniture, other non-street vehicles such as a boat or train, animals, or just about anything imaginable.
+Mutant Vehicles may include non-standard motorized forms such as furniture, other non-street vehicles such as a boat or train, animals, or almost anything imaginable.
 For safety reasons, they must not mimic any type of emergency service or law enforcement vehicle.

-Vehicles merely stripped to the frame and engine, and vehicles with minimal changes or temporary decorations are not considered Mutant Vehicles.
+Vehicles merely stripped to the frame and engine, or vehicles with minimal changes or temporary decorations are generally not considered Mutant Vehicles.